 Get here a collection of long answer type questions to be prepared for the 5 marks answer type questions:

-- Question numbers 16 to 21 in Section-A of Class 9 Science paper will be asked for 5 marks.
-These are to be answered in 70 words each.
+- Question numbers 25 to 30 in Section-C of Class 9 Science paper will be asked for 5 marks each.
+These are to be answered in about 80-90 words each.

 Some sample questions from the set of Important Long Answer Type Questions for CBSE Class 9 Science Exam, are given below: